-Modifiers are composable function objects that are arranged in a sequence to form a data processing pipeline.
+Modifiers are composable function objects arranged in a sequence to form a data processing pipeline.
 They dynamically modify, filter, analyze or extend the data that flows down the pipeline.
-Here, with data we mean any form of information that OVITO can process, e.g. particles and their properties, bonds, the simulation cell, triangles meshes, voxel data, etc. The main purpose of the pipeline concept is to enable non-destructive and repeatable workflows, i.e., once a modification pipeline has been set up, it can be re-used repeatedly on multiple input datasets.
+Here, with data we mean any form of information that OVITO can process, e.g., particles and their properties, bonds, the simulation cell, triangles meshes, voxel data, etc. The main purpose of the pipeline concept is to enable non-destructive and repeatable workflows, i.e., once a modification pipeline has been set up, it can be re-used repeatedly on multiple input datasets.

 A processing pipeline is represented by an instance of the

 Pipeline class in OVITO.

 Initially, a pipeline contains no modifiers.
 That means its output will be identical to its input.
 A pipeline’s input data

 is provided by a separate source object that is attached to the pipeline.

 source object is an instance of the